sofkage/Computer-Organization/README.md

 # Computer-Organization
-Single-cycle, Multi-cycle and Pipeline processor using VHDL TUC Projects
+Single-cycle, Multi-cycle and Pipeline processor using VHDL, TUC Projects